CartoDB/data-science-book/README.md

   $ docker run --user root -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -e GRANT_SUDO=yes -v "$PWD":/home/jovyan/workspace cartodb/data-science-book
   ```

   A local address will be created.
 Copy and paste the address in your browser, this will launch Jupyter Lab. **Note**: If you have another Jupyter server running, make sure it's on a different port than 8888.
 Otherwise change the port number above or close down the other notebook server.
+Just change ```$PWD``` to the appropriate path and you'll be good to go!

 4. Start experimenting with the code in each of the Chapter directories